Andries Bicker: Beginning

 Andries Bicker grew up at Lange Niezel.
 His father Gerrit Bicker owned a brewery at Grimburgwal and was one of the founders of the Dutch East India Company.
 Andries studied in Leiden starting in 1604 and seems to have made a Grand Tour; in 1610 he was in Poitiers.
-In 1611 he was admitted at Hof van Holland as lawyer.
+In 1611 he was admitted at Hof van Holland as a lawyer.
 In 1616 he became a member of the Amsterdam vroedschap and represented the States faction.
 In 1620 he was appointed schepen.
 Like his father he invested in draining the polders Purmer, Schermer and Heerhugowaard.
 In 1624, on behalf of the city, he was appointed landlord of Amstelveen en Nieuwer-Amstel.
 As manager at the Wisselbank (for just one year) he visited Emden, requesting a loan.
 (Note: Emden is the city where several of his relatives lived in the early stages of the Dutch revolt.)
 In 1626 he became colonel in the civic guard.
 In January 1627, reaching forty years old, he was elected mayor of Amsterdam.
 Bicker came to the fore through his knowledge and moderation.
 Although he belonged to the Calvinist church, as liberal Protestant he protected Arminians and Remonstrants.
 His further appointments fell in the years 1629, 1631, 1633, 1634, 1636, 1640, 1641, 1645 and 1649.

 In May 1627 Bicker was sent by the States-General as an ambassador to Danzig, Elbing and Königsberg to represent Dutch commercial interests and close negotiations between Poland, Sweden and Brandenburg.
 The Dutch diplomats were visited by Axel Oxenstierna, Governor-General in Riga but refused Gustavus Adolphus further monetary aid and demanded peace with Poland.
 The prolonged Polish-Swedish War caused great financial losses to Dutch merchants in the Baltic region.
 In June 1628 Bicker returned without having achieved anything.